codemagic-ci-cd/codemagic-docs/content/code-signing/ios-code-signing.md

 ### Enabling the Apple Developer Portal integration

 Apple Developer Portal integration can be enabled in **User settings > Integrations** for personal projects and in **Team settings > Team integrations** for projects shared in the team (if you're the team owner).
-This allows you to convneniently use the same Apple Developer Portal credentials for automatic code signing across all projects and workflows.
+This allows you to conveniently use the same Apple Developer Portal credentials for automatic code signing across all projects and workflows.

 1. In the list of available integrations, click the **Connect** button for **Developer Portal**.
 2. Enter your **Apple ID** (Apple Developer Portal username) and **password**.